 With the benefit of adding Java and C+, PHP 7 allows programmers to add an anonymous class to their code.
 For those who do not know, an anonymous class is a class that has no name.
 Nonetheless, the object being instantiated has similar functionality as the named class object.

 The Syntax is similar to the previous traditional PHP classes – just that the name is missing.

 If you know how to properly use the anonymous classes, then you can speed up the execution time and the coding.
 It is wise to use anonymous classes just for the execution and in times when there is no need for a class to be documented.

 8. Facilitates Imports from the Same Namespace

 Group Use Declaration will be a God-send for those who are looking forward to importing a number of classes from the same namespace.
-The new Syntax save typing time, makes the code easier on the eyes as well as tidier and also cuts verbosity.
+The new Syntax save typing time makes the code easier to the eyes as well as tidier and also cuts verbosity.

-It also makes the reading through and the debugging codes since the group has declarations to identify the number of imports that come from the same module.
+It also makes the reading through and the debugging codes since the group have declarations to identify the number of imports that come from the same module.

 9. Provides You with A lot of Space